top-on/model-interaction-taxonomy/typology.md

 Thorben Jensen

 ## Introduction to model interfaces
-Predictive models is becoming increasingly useful and important.
+Predictive models are becoming increasingly useful and important.
-These models and algorithms are becoming increasingly capable.
+This is because they have recently become increasingly capable.
-Also, their currently increasing acceptance and use make them more important.
+Also, their surging acceptance and use make them more important.

-A key property of predictive models is the way humans can interact with them.
+A crucial property of predictive models is the way humans can interact with them.
-This interaction is a key property to make them useful for us humans.
+Good interaction is key to making them useful for us humans.
 A negative example would be interaction that creates unnecessary overhead, which overall might render interacting with a model worse than not using it.
 In contrast, we want to interact with models in *just the right* way.

-In different contexts, different ways of *model interfaces* are better.
+It turns out that in different contexts, different ways of *model interfaces* are better.
 Assume the usage of weather prediction models.
-You might either want a dashboard with all weather parameters for today, or you might only want my door knob to remind me of bringing an umbrella.
+You might either want a dashboard with all weather parameters for today.
+Or you might only want my door knob to remind me of bringing an umbrella.
-Given this range of options, it is important to know which ones are available.
+Given this range of design options, it is important to know which ones are available.
+Hence this work.

 ## Purpose: taxonomy of model interfaces
 We would like to assist at choosing the right interfaces to predictive models.